mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 ### Numbers

-Spell out a number when it begins a sentence, if the number is less than 10.
+Spell out a number when it begins a sentence or if the number is less than 10.
 Otherwise, use the numeral.
 This includes ordinals.

 - Ten new employees started on Monday, and 13 start next week.
 - I ate three donuts at Coffee Hour.
-- There are 24 new tickets in the queue.
+- There are 10 new tickets in the queue.
 - Meg won first place in last year's Walktober contest.
 - We hosted a group of 12th graders who are learning to code.